parksb/handmade-blog/README.md

   * `templates` - HTML files used as ejs template. `publish` script converts a markdown file to HTML based on templates under this directory.
 * `dist` - Files compiled by `build` script. `deploy` script deploys a website to GitHub pages based on this directory.
 Do not change the files under this directory directly.
 * `server` - Files compiled by `build` script. `start` script opens local server based on this directory.
 Do not change the files under this directory directly.
+* `doc-translation` - The folder contains documentation in several languages written in markdown format.
 * `services` - Source code implementing `publish` script.
   * `classes`
   * `models`